railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Point_of_Sale.rst

    *POS order form view*

-You can fill up the following information on your sale order:
- - **Order Ref** : Reference of sale order generated using sequence
- - **Order lines** : Fill up the necessary information for product, quantity and discount

-There are other extra information which you would like to fill up then you can go to Extra Info tab and configure the appropriate values.
+There are other extra information which you would like to fill up then you can go to ``Extra Info`` tab and configure the appropriate values.

 .. figure:: images/7_pos_extra_info_tab.png
    :scale: 75